nielsreijnders/wrapLines/README.md

 **Notice**

 This library only breaks each line!
 You can add your own animations with by example css || gsap.
 Openingtag && closingtag can be anything.
-Example:

 **Example**